FamilySearch/GEDCOM-registries/README.md

 * Vendor-specific: Extensions that are already used by a specific vendor, website, or application.
 The filename of such a YAML file should include a unique vendor-specific prefix followed by the extension tag name.
-  Such an extensions is typically registered after it is already implemented and deployed.
+  Such an extension is typically registered after it is already implemented and deployed.
 * Proposed for standardization: Extensions that are potentially of interest to multiple vendors, websites, and/or applications.
 The filename of such a YAML file is simply the extension tag name.
   Such an extension is typically registered before being implemented or deployed, as a result of discussion